-Community life within the Seminary reflects the varied backgrounds of students, staff and faculty, all sharing a common commitment to and a quest for true love and authentic discipleship.
+Community life within the Institution reflects the varied backgrounds of students, staff and faculty, all sharing a common commitment to and a quest for true love and authentic discipleship.

 Students may also attend services at other local houses of worship to broaden their understanding of worship traditions and to add to their spirituality.

 Personal spiritual formation at HJI is fostered through participation in chapel.
 Students are encouraged to attend when they are on campus.
 Spiritual formation is also enriched by service.
 Extra curricular responsibilities on campus and service projects in the local area offer many opportunities to serve.